simon-v/addrwatch/README.md

 __How to Use?__

-Place the executable script in a convenient location.
+Place the executable script and library file in a convenient location.
 Be sure to copy `addrwatch.cfg.sample` to either `addrwatch.cfg` or `$HOME/.addrwatch.cfg` and edit it to your preferences.

 Start the script via your preferred method (direct execution, cron, systemd, your desktop environment's autostart capabilities etc.).